1834902591/cse214-1/lab6/readme.md

     is_empty(temp);
 }
 ```
-***/* Define a function to display the complete linked list in a reverse order
+****Define a function to display the complete linked list in a reverse order
    with a recursive function using problem 4.***

  ```C